Moshi Monsters: Nintendo DS games

 In November 2011, Activision released Moshi Monsters: Moshling Zoo for the Nintendo DS.
 The game is themed around moshlings and collecting and caring for them.
 It also came with an unlock code for a secret moshling to adopt in the main online game.

-In October 2012, they also released Moshi Monsters: Moshling Theme Park.
+Eleven months later in October 2012, they also released Moshi Monsters: Moshling Theme Park.
 The game takes place after the events of the previous title, and its plot involves the Monsters going to Moshlings Theme Park so that they can take a break from looking after the Moshling Zoo, only to get their plane hit by thunder and to find out that the park is now abandoned in terrible condition, so they attempt to restore it to its former glory.
 Like the previous game, it also had a secret moshling unlock code.

+Around a year later on October 5, 2013, they would then release Moshi Monsters: Katsuma Unleashed, with a dual release on both the Nintendo DS and Nintendo 3DS.
+This game would have an entirely different plot focusing on one of the monsters named Katsuma, who has to save his Moshling friends and Elder Furi from the evil Dr. Strangeglove, collecting the pieces of the World Tablet in order to defeat him.

 Mobile games

-In July 2013, Mind Candy released Moshi Monsters Village on Google Play, a 3D city-builder published by GREE and developed by Tag Games.
+Mind Candy released Moshi Monsters Village in July 2013 on Google Play, a 3D city-builder published by GREE and developed by Tag Games.
 After GREE UK shut down, Mind Candy decided to take over the game as the publisher, leaving the development to Tag Games.
 The game was relaunched on Apple devices on 18 December 2013 immediately ahead of the release of the movie.

-In December 2013, Mind Candy published the companion app Talking Poppet, also developed by Tag Games.
+Following this in December, Mind Candy would publish the companion app Talking Poppet, also developed by Tag Games.

-In February 2014, Moshi Karts was released on iOS by Mind Candy.

-In June 2014, Moshling Rescue a "match-three" game based on the Moshling characters was released on iOS and Android.
+Later in February the next year, Moshi Karts was released on iOS by Mind Candy, which would be followed up in June with the release of Moshling Rescue a "match-three" game based on the Moshling characters was released on iOS and Facebook.

-In early 2015, Mind Candy released an app called World of Warriors which was shut down in October 2018.

-In November 2016, Mind Candy released the Moshi Monsters Egg Hunt app, which is for younger children, alongside a companion storybook of the same name.
+In early 2015, Mind Candy released an action role-playing game called World of Warriors which was shut down in October 2018.
+In October 2016, Mind Candy released Moshi Monsters Egg Hunt, a game targeted at younger children, along with a companion storybook of the same name.

 In December 2017, Mind Candy released Moshi Twilight, a children's app featuring audio-based bedtime stories.
 The app was later renamed Moshi and expanded to include guided mindfulness meditations.
-The app is aimed at very young children aged 0-5.
+The app was aimed at very young children aged 0-5.